Grid Iron Terraced Housing

 © and database right Crown Copyright and Landmark Information Group Ltd (All rights reserved 2008) Licence numbers 000394 and TP0024

-Excellent examples of Land Society development in this zone have been recorded by the project in Norton Woodseats (fig 4), Crookes, Heeley, Walkley and Meersbrook.
-Historic map evidence shows that often these areas did not develop past the building of a few large villas – the ‘building plots’ being shown as undeveloped on some occasions for 40 years or more.
-In many cases final development of these areas was undertaken in standard terraced form.
+Excellent examples of land society development in this zone have been recorded in Norton Woodseats, Crookes, Heeley, Walkley and Meersbrook.
+Historic map evidence shows that often these areas did not develop past the building of a few large villas – the ‘building plots’ being shown as undeveloped n some places for 40 years or more.
+In many cases, final development of these areas was undertaken in standard terraced form.

 Inherited Character